 After my hot curry, I needed cooling down, so that was a perfect excuse to order the Homemade Baby Pineapple Sorbet.
 We also tried the Black Sticky Rice Pudding with Mango and Toasted Coconut.
 Desserts and the main dishes are likely to vary according to when you visit so do check online before you book.
 Small plates cost £5-9, large plates are £12-16 and desserts are £4.50-5.50.

 Farang London Interiors

 Farang is located inside the San Daniele restaurant which served Italian food for over twenty years.
 The interiors are still pretty much the same.
-The tables still bear the gingham table cloths which have been covered with black paper.
+The tables still bear the gingham table cloths which have been covered over with black paper.
 The interiors are rustic with bare brick walls and worn tiled flooring.
 The interiors don’t match the cuisine but who cares when it tastes so good.
-There are around 66 covers so it’s quite sizable inside although you do need to book because it gets very busy.
+There are around 66 covers, so it’s quite sizable inside although you do need to book because it gets very busy.